bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/_index.md

 ### User tip ![Target icon](/images/05.png) ###

-There are many ways to manage who has access to a process, or form, see the video [**How to manage user access**](/docs/how-to/control-form-user-security/).
+There are many ways to manage who has access to a process, or form, see the video [**How to control user security access to forms and process**](/docs/how-to/control-form-user-security/).